NethServer/nethserver-digitalocean-marketplace/Readme.md

 # Nethserver DigitalOcean snapshot generator

-Generate a base Nethserver 7.5 image that can be used for create new droplets.
+Generate a base Nethserver image that can be used for create new droplets.

 **WARNING**

-The builded image in not updated, so must be manually update or enable automatic updates before use for production.
+The builded image is not updated, so must be manually update or enable automatic updates before use for production.

 ## Requirements